andela-cnwankwo/document-management-system/README.md

 </table>

 ## Test
+Check requirements above for basic setup before testing.
+Follow the steps below to test the application.
 - *steps*:
-    - Create a new postgres database
+    - Create a new postgres database (`Requires postgres installed`)
     - Update the `.env.sample` file with your database information and rename it to `.env`
     - Seed data into your new database using the command: `NODE_ENV=test npm run seed`
     - Migrate the database models using the command: `NODE_ENV=test npm run migrate-test`